 Connect from a client

-Each running enclave is reachable at https://<id>.enclaves.beta.enclavia.io — that URL is the WebSocket-based proxy that bridges your client to the enclave's vsock channel.
+Each running enclave is reachable at wss://<id>.enclaves.beta.enclavia.io, the WebSocket-based proxy that bridges your client to the enclave's vsock channel.
 The client speaks Noise+CBOR directly to the in-enclave responder; the proxy is protocol-agnostic and never sees plaintext.

 Add the dependency